Remembering Lisa Marie Presley: 'I would never take back any part of who I am or where I came from' – KION546

 Tributes to Lisa Marie Presley poured in as news of her passing spread.

 “This is devastating news.
 Lisa had the greatest laugh of anyone I ever met.
-She lit up every room, and I am heartbroken,” Cage said in a statement provided by his manager Mike Nilon.
+She lit up every room, and I am heartbroken,” Cage said in a statement provided by his manager Mike Nilon on Thursday.
 “I find some solace believing she is reunited with her son Benjamin.”

+On Friday, Luhrmann took to Instagram to pay tribute to Lisa Marie Presley, saying “we will miss your warmth, your smile, your love.”

+“Over the last year, the entire ‘Elvis’ movie family and I have felt the privilege of Lisa Marie’s kind embrace.
+Her sudden, shocking loss has devastated people all around the world,” he wrote.

-Actor John Travolta wrote that he’d miss his friend “but I know I’ll see you again.”
+Actor John Travolta wrote on Thursday that he’d miss his friend “but I know I’ll see you again.”

 “My love and heart goes out to Riley, Priscilla, Harper and Finley,” he wrote on Instagram.